-Within the family Neocallimastigaceae, Cyllamyces is phylogenetically most closely related to Caecomyces and is close to Piromyces (based on LSU phylogeny).
+Within the phylum, Cyllamyces is phylogenetically most closely related to Caecomyces and is also close to Piromyces.
 However, the placement of Cyllamyces within the broader bulbous clade is unclear and it is likely that the genus Caecomyces is paraphyletic (see Edwards et al, 2019 & references within).

 Using ITS1 as a phylogenetic marker, the genetic distinctiveness of C. icaris from Caecomyces is not clear (Sridhar et al, 2014).
 However, further research is needed to resolve the relationship between the anaerobic fungal isolates currently classified as belonging to either of these genera.
 For example, some isolates may be incorrectly characterized as Cyllamyces or conversely Caecomyces.